 Personal, Social and Health Education (PSHE)

-The purpose of the P.S.H.E. curriculum at Woodfield infant School is to equip children with the necessary skills to enable them to become responsible citizens who are able to establish and sustain meaningful and positive relationships with others.
-Through following a recognised scheme of work, the key areas of mental and physical health and wellbeing, relationships and living in the wider world, ensure that the children have the opportunity to learn the essential life skills required in order to lead a happy and healthy life whilst beginning to grasp a basic understanding of economics, including ways to manage money.
+The purpose of the PSHE curriculum at Woodfield Infant School is to equip children with the necessary skills to enable them to become responsible citizens who are able to establish and sustain meaningful and positive relationships with others.
+Following a recognised scheme of work, the key areas of mental and physical health and wellbeing, relationships and living in the wider world, ensure that the children have the opportunity to learn the essential life skills required in order to lead a happy and healthy life.
+It also provides an opportunity for children to grasp a basic understanding of economics, including ways to manage money.

 SEND and disadvantaged children will have full access to the curriculum which fits in with our school ethos.
 We recognise at times; pupils require additional support to access the curriculum.
 This is supported through additional questioning, prior teaching of new vocabulary and adult support in discussions to develop knowledge and understanding.

 By the time our children leave Woodfield Infants School they will: